Cookie Consent

 Starbucks' T&C page is a good example.
 Notice the underlined sentence.

-As its name implies, "browsewrap" comes from the idea that users are bound by the terms of the agreement simply by browsing or using the website.
+As its name implies, "browsewrap" comes from the idea that users are bound by the terms of the legal agreement simply by browsing or using the website.
 The website visitor does not need to click any buttons or take any action to express their acceptance of the stipulated T&Cs.

 What is a clickwrap agreement?